-To identify political tweets, we train a Machine Learning classifier and validate its accuracy against human coders, similar to the approach used in prior work (Bakshy et al., 2015; Eady et al., 2019; Grinberg et al., 2019).
+To identify political tweets, we trained a Machine Learning classifier and validated its accuracy against human coders, similar to the approach used in prior work (Bakshy et al., 2015; Eady et al., 2019; Grinberg et al., 2019).
 The classifier resulted in a precision of 88.8% and a recall of 80.0% for tweets about U.S. politics, and a recall of 96.4% when further restricted to the subcategory of election-related tweets.
 More details about the classifier and its validation are in Appendix B.

 Identifying Different Actors in Political Exposure

-Following the curated flows framework, we examine different types of actors that curate political content for individuals in our panel.
-We focus on four types of actors directly mentioned in Thorson and Wells' (2016) framework – media organizations, journalists, politicians, and social peers – and include a fifth category of "opinion leaders" who have been identified as important in recent research.
-Specifically, opinion leaders have large followership on social media, nonpolitical even more than political opinion leaders (Mukerjee et al., 2022), and a demonstrated ability to influence public opinion (Alatas et al., 2019).
+Following the curated flows framework, we examined different types of actors that curate political content for individuals in our panel.
+We focused on four types of actors directly mentioned in Thorson and Wells’ (2016) framework – media organizations, journalists, politicians, and social peers – and include a fifth category identified as important in recent research: opinion leaders who have been identified as important in recent research.
+Specifically, opinion leaders have large followerships on social media, nonpolitical even more than political opinion leaders (Mukerjee et al., 2022), and a demonstrated ability to influence public opinion (Alatas et al., 2019).
 To date, however, the share of political content originating from opinion leaders’ accounts in day-to-day political exposure has not been directly quantified.

-To identify accounts of different actors, we rely on manually curated lists of accounts by recent academic works, develop methods to identify additional accounts, and validate the accuracy of our inferences and the robustness of results.
-We identify media organizations by using the list of media organizations in McCabe et al. (2022), which started with a seed list of known media organizations and used snowball sampling to expand it iteratively.
-We supplement this list with the media organizations listed in Wojcieszak et al. (2022a).
-We also rely on Wojcieszak et al.'s (2022a) extensive list to identify 1,951 journalists' accounts.
+To identify accounts of different actors, we relied on manually curated lists of accounts by recent academic works, developed methods to identify additional accounts, and validated the accuracy of our inferences and the robustness of results.
+We identified media organizations by using the list of media organizations in McCabe et al. (2022), which started with a seed list of known media organizations and used snowball sampling to expand it iteratively.
+We supplemented this list with the media organizations listed in Wojcieszak et al. (2022a).
+We also relied on Wojcieszak et al.’s (2022a) extensive list to identify 1,951 journalists’ accounts.

-Politician accounts are identified through an original list we compiled by linking an official list of the 116th MoC names to a list of MoC accounts on Twitter (Wrubel and Kerchner, 2020).
+Politician accounts were identified through an original list compiled by linking an official list of the 116th Members of Congress (MoC) names to a list of MoC accounts on Twitter (Wrubel and Kerchner, 2020).
 Our list of 927 accounts includes both the accounts of MoC and their election campaigning accounts, which is important for capturing all messages originating from politicians during an election cycle.
-We supplemented this list with 51 additional politician accounts found in Wojcieszak et al. (2022a).
-Appendix C details our identification strategy for politician accounts.
+We supplemented this list with 51 additional politicians’ accounts found in Wojcieszak et al. (2022a).
+Appendix C details our identification strategy for politicians’ accounts.

-To identify opinion leaders, we rely on the manually labeled list of accounts of nonpolitical opinion leaders (e.g. public figures, popular brands, celebrities) by Mukerjee et al. (2022), and extend it using Bail et al.'s (2018) approach of considering as an opinion leader any account followed by 15 or more active MoC.
-Since the accounts followed by multiple MoC may themselves belong to media organizations, journalists, or politicians, we use a combination of automatic and manual annotation of accounts using profile information to distinguish opinion leaders from other actor types.
-Validating this approach using a held-out random sample of accounts showed an accuracy of 80.0%, which is considerably higher than random assignment with four categories.
+To identify opinion leaders, we relied on the manually labeled list of accounts of nonpolitical opinion leaders (e.g. public figures, popular brands, celebrities) by Mukerjee et al. (2022), and extend it using Bail et al.’s (2018) approach of considering as an opinion leader any account followed by 15 or more active MoC.
+Since the accounts followed by multiple MoC may themselves belong to media organizations, journalists, or politicians, we used a combination of automatic and manual annotation of accounts using profile information to distinguish opinion leaders from other actor types.
+Validating this approach using a hold-out random sample of accounts resulted in 80.0% accuracy, which is considerably higher than when using random assignment with four categories.
 Appendix D details our identification strategy for opinion leader accounts.